-To have a great understanding of SP Networks, you can check my Live SP Workshop and also my new published “Service Provider Networks Design and Perspective” Book.
-The Book covers the SP network Technologies with also explaining in detail a factious SP network.
-Click here
+To have a great understanding of SP Networks, you can check my SP Workshop and also my new published “Service Provider Networks Design and Perspective” Book.
+The Book covers the SP network in great detail.

 In this post, I will introduce these services and if I can see interest from the readers, I will explain the design aspects and deployment models of each one of them.

 So if you are reading this post right now and interested to know more, put your comments in the comment box below.